Alkmaar! “The Dutch Cheese City” is in the province called ‘Noord Holland’.

-Where we are staying at our AirBnB it is 0.3 metres below sea level, is a a combination of Dutch culture & nature.
+Where we are staying at our AirBnB it is 0.3 meters below sea level, is a combination of Dutch culture & nature.

 We found this place online quite by chance, and at the last minute, and it has been just perfect for us.

 Because we have been traveling at such a rapid rate, I had no time to connect investigate booking a hotel in Amsterdam.
 So we decided to make our own AirBnB booking, and just have a few of our last days free to catch up, and to explore the area.

 Not only has this proved to be a more affordable option than a standard hotel, we have also loved the modern decor, and become friends with our lovely host.

 And because she is so lovely, I offered to share our experience here with you all.

 This is in no way a sponsored article, but it is just something we want to do, because we have really appreciated having this lovely experience, and enjoyed her Dutch hospitality.